theJenix/ormada/README.md

 * AndrORMeda - Android ORM package.
 * ORMada - General purpose ORM library.

+Implementation notes:

+The ORM is implemented to rely entirely on public getter and setter methods, and will use one or the other to determine expected type depending on the situation.
+This gives the object designer incredible flexibility in terms of how the data is defined and accessed.

 Current status:

 As of right now, the ORM is implemented direclty in AndrORMeda, and will only work with Android's SQLite database.

-Once this works, the next task will be to pull the reusable bits back into ORMada, and convert AndrORMeda into a library that includes ORMeda.
+Once this is complete, the next task will be to pull the reusable bits back into ORMada, and convert AndrORMeda into a library that includes ORMeda.
 Further effort will be spent to build other libraries for other popular SQL databases.

+Currently works:
+Save/update/get/refresh/delete individual entities
+getAll/saveAll/deleteAll collections of entities Managing OneToMany collections
+Managing Transient declarations
+Collections of: Sets, Lists

+Currently broken/not implemented:
+Saving/retrieving dependent single entities
+Maps
+ManyToMany collections